 There is an incredible array of internet options available today for the many different kinds of internet users out there.
 But what kinds of things should you consider when choosing an internet plan?

 Depending on what you want your internet plan for, you might require varying speeds.

-ADSL and Cable Internet plans provider fast speeds for downloading of data.
+ADSL and Cable Internet plans provide fast speeds for downloading of data.

-Wireless, mobile and satelitte internet plans usually operate on the 3G network, which can provide fast speeds to city and suburban areas.
+Wireless, mobile and satelitte internet plans usually operate on the 3G or 4G network, which can provide fast speeds to city and suburban areas.

-Dial up is of the slowest internet option available.
+Dial up is the slowest internet option available.

 All sorts of contract lengths are available across a variety of internet plans.
-There are even some for which you do not have to sign any contract for.
-Contracts can range between 6 and 24 months.
+Contracts can range between 0 and 24 months.

 If you are a light internet user, then you may only need a small download limit each month.
-However if you are a heavier user and like to download lots of files or visit content heavy websites, then you probably will need a larger download limit, or a plan with unlimited downloads.
+However if you are a heavier user and like to download lots of files or visit content heavy websites, then you probably will need a larger download limit.

-Most Internet providers have set times which they term "peak" and "off peak".
-The broadband plans of these providers incorporate both peak and off peak data downloads into their pricing structures.
+Some Internet providers have set usage times which they term "peak" and "off peak".
+Some broadband plans incorporate both peak and off peak data download limits into their pricing structures.

-A handy Internet Option is bundling together your internet plan with your home phone, and even your mobile phone.
-Bundles are a great way to conglomerate bills and reduce paper waste.
-Some can even offer discounts and higher monthly data allowances.
+A handy Internet Option is bundling together your internet plan with your home phone.
+Bundles are a great way to conglomerate bills and some might offer discounts or higher monthly data allowances.